List of NFL seasons: 1933–1959

-In 1933, the teams were divided between the Eastern Division and Western Division.
-This became the American and National conferences in 1950 after absorbing the rival All-America Football Conference (AAFC), then the Eastern and Western conferences in 1953.
+In 1933, the teams were divided between the Eastern and Western divisions.
+This became the American and National conferences in 1950 after the NFL absorbed the rival All-America Football Conference (AAFC), then the Eastern and Western conferences in 1953.
 The two division/conference regular season champions then played in the NFL Championship Game.
 If two teams tied for the division/conference championship at the end of the regular season, then a one-game playoff was played to determine who would advance to the NFL Championship Game.